PHQ-9: Validity and reliability

-Kroenke, Spitzer, and Williams conducted validity and reliability tests on the PHQ-9 in 2001.
-Reliability and tests found a Cronbach's alpha of 0.89 among 3,000 primary care patients and 0.86 among 3,000 OB-GYN patients.
-However, more recent studies found the scale to be not purely unidimensional (i.e. encompassing a somatic and cognitive/affective factor), suggesting the use of alternative reliability coefficients, but which also showed to be acceptable (e.g. in an Indian population: ώ-hierarchical = 0.72).
+Kroenke, Spitzer, and Williams conducted validity and reliability research on the PHQ-9 in 2001.
+With regard to reliability, they found that Cronbach's alpha for the PHQ-9 was 0.89 in a sample comprising 3,000 primary care patients and 0.86 among 3,000 OB-GYN patients.
+However, some research suggests that the scale is not purely unidimensional, with the scale reflecting two latent factors, somatic and cognitive/affective factors.
+By contrast, the results of the massive study (n > 58,000) by Bianchi et al. (2022) indicate that the PHQ-9's total score is essentially unidimensional.
+Their research also showed that the PHQ-9 manifests measurement invariance across demographic groups (e.g., males and females) and nationalities.

-The test-retest reliability was assessed by the correlation between PHQ-9 scores obtained from in-person and phone interviews with the same patients.
-The correlation value obtained was 0.84.
+The test-retest reliability was found to be excellent.
+The correlation between PHQ-9 scores obtained from in-person and phone interviews with the same patients was 0.84.
+The PHQ-9 showed acceptable psychometric properties in a rural Indian population.
+In general, psychometric research supports the use of total scores, i.e., summing the item scores, in research and practice.

-In an assessment of construct validity, the correlation coefficient between the PHQ-9 and the SF-20 mental health scale was 0.73.
+In an assessment of construct validity, Kroenke et al. found that the correlation between the PHQ-9 and the SF-20 mental health scale was 0.73.
 To assess criterion validity, a mental health professional validated depression diagnoses from PHQ-9 scores from 580 participants, resulting in 88% sensitivity and 88% specificity.

-The PHQ-9 showed acceptable psychometric properties in a rural Indian population.
+Readability

-The use of sumscores (i.e. summing the scores of each item) is supported by psychometric studies, but using techniques based on factor analysis are deemed more precise.
+Preliminary work using gold standard readability measures suggests that a significant minority of patients might find interpretation of the PHQ-9 difficult without support.

 Applications

 The National Institute for Health and Clinical Excellence endorsed the PHQ-9 for measuring depression severity and responsiveness to treatment in adults in a primary care setting.
 The Behavioral Risk Factor Surveillance Survey (BRFSS), the National Health and Nutrition Examination Survey, the Medical Expenditure Panel Survey, the National Epidemiologic Survey on Alcohol and Related Conditions, the Medicare Health Support program, and the Millennium Cohort Study use the full PHQ-9 or a shortened form of it.
 The Veterans Administration, Department of Defense, and Kaiser Permanente adopted the PHQ-9 as a standard measure for depression screening.
 The PHQ-9 is also the most commonly used depression measure in the United Kingdom's National Health Service, which requires providers to use a depression screening instrument when treating depression.

 Studies found the PHQ-9 is also useful for screening for depression in psychiatric clinics.
-Studies have used the PHQ-9 to study patients with diabetes, HIV-AIDS, chronic pain, arthritis, fibromyalgia, epilepsy, and substance abuse.
+Researchers have used the PHQ-9 to study the mental health of patients with diabetes, HIV-AIDS, chronic pain, arthritis, fibromyalgia, epilepsy, and substance abuse.
 It also is used in studies involving patients with physical disabilities as well as older adults, students, and adolescents.
-The PHQ-9 is available in over 30 languages and may be valid for use in different ethnicities.
+The PHQ-9 has been extensively used in research investigating the relationship between burnout and depression.
+The instrument is available in over 30 languages and may be valid for use in different ethnic groups.
 Pfizer owns the copyright of the PHQ-9 and allows it to be accessed for free.